canvas-medical/documentation/collections/_api/group.md

         create:
           description: >-
             Create a Group resource.<br><br>
-            **Note:** The Canvas implementation of Group create/update assigns responsibilities to pracitioner Groups using the `characteristic` attribute, rather than using the `characteristic` attribute to establish membership.
+            **Note:** The Canvas implementation of Group create/update assigns responsibilities to practitioner Groups using the `characteristic` attribute, rather than using the `characteristic` attribute to establish membership.
           responses: [201, 400, 401, 403, 405, 422]
           example_request: group-create-request
           example_response: group-create-response